What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 It's working for the federal government.

-God, I can't believe that.
+God, I can't believe I can't remember.

-So it's like who wouldn't do it?
+Sounds like who wouldn't do it, you know?

 I don't know.